-Generally, a system of internal control has the proper separation of duties between authorization, custody, record keeping and reconciliation.
+A proper system of internal control has the proper segregation of duties between authorization, custody, record keeping and reconciliation.

 Condition

 There is not a system in place for accounting duties to be properly segregated between authorization, custody, record keeping and reconciliation.